rootCircle/acads/pages/Operating System - After Midsems.md

 					- #### Banker's Algorithm
 						- ![image.png](../assets/image_1715070225374_0.png)
 						- Remaining Need = Max Need - Allocation
+						- Condition for no deadlock: Resources + Process > Total demand
 				- Circular Wait: All resources are numbered and a process can request upcoming resource in increasing order of previous request.
 (Access 3rd now can access >3 resource only!) logseq.order-list-type:: number
 			- Avoidance (Banker's Algorithm) : Predetermine if safe or not!